GCUGrayArea/dwarfen-mohawk/docs/memory/progress.md

 ## Known Issues

-**See `docs/known-issues.md` for detailed issue tracking.**

 **Critical (Blocking):**
-1. DELETE /events/{event_id} returns 404 for existing events - blocks PR-007 completion
+None - DELETE issue resolved!

 **Medium (Non-blocking):**
-2. Duplicate detection not working - in-memory cache issue (acceptable for MVP)
+1. Duplicate detection not working - EventService creates new DeduplicationCache on each request
+   - Root cause: `EventService()` instantiated per-request in route handlers
+   - Each instance gets fresh empty cache, preventing duplicate detection
+   - Fix: Use module-level singleton cache or FastAPI dependency injection
+   - Status: Acceptable for MVP, can be fixed in PR-013 or PR-014

 ---